GenadyKogan/Clips-Expert-System/README.md

 --------------------------------------------------------------------------------------------------------
 ------------------------ WELCOME TO THE SMARTPHONES / TABLETS / LAPTOPS EXPERT ------------------------
 --------------------------------------------------------------------------------------------------------
-What do you want to buy? (mobile/tablet/laptop):  tablet Let me select a manufacturer
+Which device do you prefer? (mobile/tablet/laptop):  tablet Let me select a manufacturer
 Enter your preferred company (apple/samsung/lenovo):  lenovo Enter your preferred inch (7/8/10.1):  7